IRO05/RustChip/README.md

 # RustChip - Chip-8 Emulator in Rust

 RustChip is a simple Chip-8 emulator written in Rust, capable of running classic Chip-8 games such as Pong.
-It features a 64×32 monochrome display, a 16-key keypad, and a fully implemented Chip-8 CPU with timers.
+It features a 64×32 two-color display, a 16-key keypad, and a fully implemented Chip-8 CPU with timers.

 ---